riftrogue/toPhone/README.md

-# 📂 toGallary Script for Termux
+# 📂 toGallary, A simple Script for Termux

 ## 📝 Description